-Our world has seen many profound changes and historic events since our founders first met – World War, The Great Depression, seismic shifts from an agricultural to a manufacturing and now a technology-driven economy, The Civil Rights Act, rising divorce rates and the redefinition of family unit, genetic engineering, the tragic events of September 11th, the emergence of digital technology and explosion of social media, just to name a few.
+Our world has seen many profound changes and historic events since our founders first met – World War, The Great Depression, seismic shifts from an agricultural to a manufacturing and now a technology-driven economy, The Civil Rights Act, rising divorce rates and the redefinition of family unit, the tragic events of September 11th, the emergence of digital technology and explosion of social media, and the COVID-19 pandemic - just to name a few.
 However, there are some things that have not changed throughout the years and will remain forever timeless.
 The guidance, comfort and salvation that can only be discovered through faith in one God: Father, Son, and Holy Spirit.
-And our founding decree, which we hold dearly to this day, of being an inclusive church where all people, regardless of their faith or background, are welcome to celebrate with us.
+And our founding decree, which we hold dearly to this day, of being an inclusive church where all people, regardless of your faith or background, are welcome to celebrate with us.

 Our inception dates to 1913, a year before the outbreak of World War I. That’s when a small group of young married couples, all of whom were from various religious denominations, began meeting for bible study in the home of Fred S. Pettit.
 Their first religious instructor was Reverend William Vanness, a Primitive Methodist pastor, and the group was referred to as The Billy Sunday Revival of 1913.

 The following year Fred Pettit was chosen to replace Rev. Vanness as Bible teacher, and since Mr. Pettit belonged to St. Peter’s Episcopal Church as a child, the small group selected the Episcopal Church for their spiritual leadership.
 Then they petitioned the Bishop of Bethlehem, Rev. Ethelbert Talbot, for a lay reader.
 Mr. Pettit was appointed to the position and Episcopal services began.
 Though still a small group, the congregation moved from Mr. Pettit’s living room to a space in the new chicken hatchery he had built for his poultry business.